Robert Bowes (diplomat): Family

 Robert Bowes was the fifth but second surviving son of Richard Bowes (d.
 10 November 1558) and Elizabeth Aske.

 He had four elder brothers, Ralph, Francis, George (d.
 20 August 1580), and Christopher, and seven sisters: Bridget, who married Thomas Hussey; Anne, who married Marmaduke Vincent; Muriel, who married John Jackson; Margery, who married the Scottish reformer John Knox; Elizabeth, who married George Bainbrigge; Margaret, who married firstly Thomas Middleton and secondly Ambrose Birkbeck; and Jane.

 Career

 He was educated at Queens' College, Cambridge.
 He served under his father in the defence of the borders.
 In 1569 he was sheriff of the county palatine of Durham, and helped his brother, Sir George Bowes, to hold Barnard Castle against the rebel earls.
 Afterwards he was sent in command of a troop of horse to protect the west marches.
 In 1571 he was elected M.P. for Carlisle.
 In 1575 he was appointed treasurer of Berwick, and in this capacity had many dealings with the Scottish court.

+Bowes owned a ship, a hoy, which carried building materials for a pier at Berwick.
+Bowes wrote a detailed description of the pier's construction which he thought to be storm proof.
+The hoy sank, loaded with coal and timber, with the loss of its crew.
+There was controversy between Bowes and the surveyor Rowland Johnson over the cost of the pier.